otacke/h5p-timer/README.md

 - -1 (`Timer.BACKWARD`)
 - 1 (`Timer.FORWARD`)

+*Examples*
+- `myTimer.setMode(H5P.Timer.BACKWARD);` can be used to set up a countdown than runs backwards or even for changing the direction while the timer is running.
+- `myTimer.setMode(H5P.Timer.FORWARD);` can be used to change the direction of the timer if it had been changed to backwards before.

 **`setClockTime(time:String|Number):Void`**

 Sets the clock counter to a particular position.
 For example, this can be used to setup a countdown.
 Setting the clock is also possible while the timer is playing.
 This could e.g. be used for giving a time bonus to a player or something similar.

 The `time` parameter can either be milliseconds or a timecode.

+*Examples*
+- `myTimer.setClockTime('1:30');` will set the clock counter to 1 minute and 30 seconds.*
+- `myTimer.setClockTime('1:23:45.6');` will set the clock counter to 1 hour, 23 minutes, 45 seconds and 6 tenth of seconds.
+- `myTimer.setClockTime(123456);` will set the clock counter 123456 milliseconds which equal 2 minutes, 3 seconds and 5 tenth of seconds (the 456 milliseconds will be rounded).

 #### Interactions
 **`play():Void`**